-I am sure I’m a dead man.
+I’m sure I’m a dead man.

 I try again.
 “Klaatu barada nikto.”

-I hear this strange voice in my head.
-“Klaatu barada nikto, are you intact?”
-At first, I think I’m imagining it.
+A strange voice resonates in my head.
+Klaatu barada nikto, are you intact?

-“Klaatu barada nikto, can you comprehend?” says the voice.
+Klaatu barada nikto, can you comprehend? says the voice.

 “Yes,” I respond in a shrill voice.
-“Please…please, don’t harm me.”
+“Please…please, don’t kill me.”

-“Klaatu barada nikto, we merely came to investigate,” says the voice.
-“We intend no harm.”
+Klaatu barada nikto, says the voice.
+We intend no harm.

 “How am I hearing you?”
-I ask.
-“How are you hearing me through this helmet?
-And I’m not Klaatu barada nikto.
+I ask, pointing to my ears.
+“And I’m not Klaatu barada nikto.
 I’m Dixon Jenner.”

-I hear one of the Martians respond.
-“Good wishes Dixon Jenner.
+The two Martians amble over to the rover.
+The short one with the big belly places a hand on the side of the vehicle.
+Good wishes Dixon Jenner.
 I am Bleeker and this is my partner, Seepa.
-What is Klaatu barada nikto?”
+What then is Klaatu barada nikto?

 “So, you understand the English language?”
 I ask.